Skip to main content

 Removing floating pennywort from the River Soar

-This five-week project has resulted in 7km of waterway being cleared of floating pennywort, which has the potential to devastate aquatic ecosystems.
+This five-week project resulted in 7km of waterway being cleared of floating pennywort, which has the potential to devastate aquatic ecosystems.

 Floating pennywort is a highly invasive plant which grows up to 20cm per day.